Argelbargel/external-ingress-auth/README.md

 ### Configuration

 Most configuration parameters are passed to the service-container via [environment variables](#environment-variables).
-Common [authorization rules](#authorization-rules) and the user- and group-definitions for [htpasswd authentication](#htpasswd) must be mounted at the paths specified in the respective environment variables.
+Global [authorization rules](#authorization-rules) and the user- and group-definitions for [htpasswd authentication](#htpasswd) must be mounted at the paths specified in the respective environment variables.

 #### Environment Variables